thomastaudt/classd-project/README.md

 The supply voltage for the NE5532 is +6V and -6V (as for the rest of the circuit).

-After low-pass filtering, the signal is ac-coupled to the modulator/comparator using a simple capacity of 5 μF.
+After low-pass filtering (and amplifying with a gain of 2), the signal is ac-coupled to the modulator/comparator using a simple capacity of 5 μF.
 This assures that the input to the comparator is centered around 0 V as will be the input from the triangle generator.
 Frequencies of 20 Hz and above are barely affected by this.

 ### Triangle/Sawtooth Generator
-For the pulse width modulation a triangle or sawtooth signal of a few hundred kHz is needed.
-The shape of the triangle/sawtooth is of high importance, as non-linearities will lead to systematic distortions of the signal, independent of the modulation frequency.
-(Put precisely though, the flanks don't have to be linear if the frequency is high enough; rather the duty must be proportional to the height.)
+For the pulse width modulation a triangle or sawtooth signal of usually 100kHz to 500 kHz is used.
+The shape of the triangle/sawtooth is of high importance, as non-linearities will lead to systematic distortions of the audio signal, independent of the modulation frequency.
+(Put precisely though, the flanks don't have to be linear if the frequency is high enough, but the duty must be proportional to the height.)

-...

-Since the audio input and the triangle/sawtooth voltage should be centered around the same potential, the generator is expected to output a signal without dc component.
+For this project, a simple opamp-driven multivibrator circuit was used:

+** COMING SOON **

+This way, formidable triangle waves of frequencies up to 400k could be produced.
+Note that the usage of the high performance opamp CA3130 was necessary in order to archieve this frequencies (an LM358 failed for much lower frequencies while an NE5532 did better but failed at producing sharp peaks).

+The resistors and the capacity were chosen such that a 125kHz triangle with an amplitude of about 1V resulted.
+The frequency was relatively small, as a faster modulation would have led to problems in the remaining circuit, which is not well adepted for too high frequencies.

+Since the amplitude of the modulation signal in relation to the audio input determines, how strong the actual amplification of the class D amplifier will be, a non-inverting opamp-amplifier (NE5532) is used on the original triangle.
+The amplitude of the triangle may then be adjusted with an potentiometer governing R1.

+Remark: The triangle generated here is actually part of the charging curve of the 5μF film capacitor, but an early cutoff makes it very triangluar-ish.

 ### Modulator
 The filtered audio input V1 and the generated triangle V2 are compared to